scipy-conference/scipy_proceedings/papers/daniel_margala/margala.rst

 The solid colored lines indicate the improved performance as we increase the number of GPU used.
 Different colors represent varying degrees of the number of MPI ranks per GPU.
 In this case, using 2 MPI ranks per GPU seems to saturate performance and we observe a slight degradation in performance oversubscribing further.
+We reached the GPU memory limit when attempting to go beyond 4 MPI ranks per GPU.
 The measurements for the analysis shown here were performed on test node at NERSC using 4 NVIDIA V100 GPUs.
-The Perlmutter system will use NVIDIA A100 GPUs which have more cores and significantly more memory than the V100s.
+The Perlmutter system will use NVIDIA A100 (40GB) GPUs which have more cores and significantly more memory than the V100 (16GB) GPUs.
 A similar analysis showed that we could go up to 5 MPI ranks per GPU on a test system with A100s.
 We note that while this configuration maximizes the expected GPU utilization on a Perlmutter with 4 A100 GPUs, the 64-core AMD Milan CPU is only at 31.25% utilization with 20 MPI ranks.
 Later on, we will discuss one way to utilize a few of these spare CPU cores.